Compiled Master Game Guide

 EXAMPLE 8EXAMPLE 8: Falling

-When you move a Marro Warrior down from this 5-level cliff, you roll one attack die for the fall, because the cliff is equal to or higher than its Height number of 4.
+When you move a Marro Warrior down from this 5-level cliff, you roll one attack die for the fall, because the cliff is equal to or greater than its Height number of 4.
 You don’t roll a skull, so the warrior is safe.

 EXAMPLE 9EXAMPLE 9: Moving onto water